LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/tools/laser_wrench.md

 While placing Nodes, holding the Laser Wrench in your offhand automatically connects each node to the previously placed one!

-Note: this feature works with (Advanced) Laser Connectors as well!
+Note: This feature works with (Advanced) Laser Connectors as well!

 ## Laser Wrench